Is TaskRabbit Good for Moving? (Honest NYC Breakdown)

 Good scenarios:

-• You already have a truck or van
+• You already have a truck or van (You just need labor help and it's way better than asking your friend)

 • Short distance (same building or nearby)